Is Culinary School a Waste of Money?

 Program of Interest*

 There are plenty of people who have become very successful as painters, writers, and chefs without a formal education.
-For this reason, education in creative pursuits might sometimes seem like a “waste of money.”
+For this reason, education in creative pursuits like cooking might sometimes seem like a “waste of money.”
 So is it worth the cost?

 Well, let’s remember that for every successful creative who didn’t attend school, you can find one who did.